-ARCB is an independent certifying body testing professionals since 1991.
+ARCB is an independent certifying body testing professionals since 1991 offering the only psychometrically valid testing by an independent testing agency in the US.

 We are often asked the questions, What education is required for the Reflexologist?
 What is needed?
 Where does one go to learn Reflexology.
-While we cannot endorse or advise concerning any curriculum, school or instructor, we certainly feel that the recommendations made by the American Reflexology Certification Board are practical and are based on experience acquired during many years.
+While we cannot endorse or advise concerning any curriculum, school or instructor, please visit our website: https://reflexology-school-listings.com/ for answers to many questions and for assistance in deciding on a course of study.

 It is wise to investigate.
 How long does it take to complete the program?
 Does the program offer certification or diploma of completion upon conclusion of a course beyond the introductory level?
 Will the course prepare the student for national certification?
-What are the requirements in North Carolina in order to practice Reflexology and in order to teach Reflexology?
-What is the instructor(s) background in Reflexology?
+What are the current requirements in North Carolina in order to practice reflexology and in order to teach Reflexology?
+What is the instructor(s) background in reflexology?

-Many massage schools teach foot massage and not Reflexology or give introductory courses.
-Massage uses different techniques and is considered a separate discipline.
-However, for a course within a massage school a total number of 110 hours devoted strictly to Reflexology are recommended in order to qualify for testing by the American Reflexology Certification Board..
+Many massage schools teach foot massage and not reflexology or give introductory courses.
+Massage uses different techniques and is considered a separate discipline (the White House Commission on Complementary and Alternative Medicine Report treats reflexology as a stand-alone practice).
+However, for a course within a massage school a total number of 200 hours devoted strictly to reflexology are recommended in order to qualify for testing by the American Reflexology Certification Board..

 American Academy of Reflexology